We assist clients who you owe tax debt to the IRS. There are many options available for resolving tax debt.

 If you are unable to pay all of your tax debts at once, you may qualify to set up a payment plan with the IRS.
 We can determine whether you qualify for a guaranteed or streamlined agreement, and if not we can negotiate an agreement to enter into a partial payment installment agreement or non-streamlined installment agreement.

 For taxpayers who cannot repay their tax debt due to economic hardship, the IRS may agree to postpone further collection action for an indefinite period.
 If the IRS agrees, then you would be paced in a currently not collectible (CNC) status.
-The IRS should periodically determine whether you are still in CNC status, but I have seen clients in CNC status for many years without receiving any further notices from the IRS.
 CNC can be a great option for those who are undergoing temporary economic hardship.

 Through innocent spouse relief, the IRS provides relief from additional tax owed if your spouse or former spouse failed to report income, reported income improperly, or claimed improper deductions or credits.

-It is possible to abate penalties assessed by the IRS, whether due to an audit adjustment, late filing, or late payment.
-This offers at least some debt relief for clients.
+It is possible to abate some penalties assessed by the IRS, whether due to an audit adjustment, late filing, or late payment.